carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

 # Spring Boot Java Project with Cucumber

-On this guide, we will setup Cucumber on a Spring Boot Project and run acceptance tests with Junit Platform Engine.
-Cucumber Framework provides a way to write and run acceptance tests written in a behaviour-driven development (BDD) style.
+On this guide, we will set up Cucumber on a Spring Boot Project and run acceptance tests with Junit Platform Engine.
+Cucumber Framework provides a way to write and run acceptance tests written in a behavior-driven development (BDD) style.

 ## Overview